MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 For example, the **database user role** grants security principals, users, or services, the right to read the data of a particular database, create tables in the database, and also create functions in it.

 The association of security principals to security roles can be defined individually, or by using security groups that are defined in Azure AD.
-The commands are defined in [Setting Role Based Authorization rules](../security-roles.md).
+The commands are defined in [Setting role based authorization rules](../security-roles.md).